jutnhbr/ADViz-digital-contact-book/readme.md

 and follow the tutorials for your OS.
 If you wish, you can also use ````MongoDB Compass````, a GUI for MongoDB.

+#### PLEASE NOTE: There might be differences in the commands for different versions of NodeJS and MongoDB.

 ### 1. Code Checkout
 At first, you need to check out the repository.
-Open a terminal or Git CLI and navigate to a directory where you want to install ADViz.
-Then run the following command:
+Open a terminal or Git CLI and navigate to a directory where you want to install ADViz and run the following command:
 ```bash
 git clone https://github.com/jutnhbr/biri_justin-WAD2022.git
 ```
-You can see the URL and GitHub CLI Link after clicking on the green````Code```` Button.
-You can also use any commit hash to jump to different versions of the code:
+Or using the commit hash:
 ```bash
 git clone `URLTORepository`
 cd `into your cloned folder`